 Think again about the pillaging Viking warriors - it wasn't just the men who raided Britain - Science - News Scientists have found that Viking men took significant numbers of women with them in their longboats when they sailed to places such as the Scottish mainland, Shetland, Orkney and Iceland – contradicting the stereotype of male-only raiding parties with an unhealthy appetite for rape and pillage.
 Researchers who analysed the genetic material – maternally inherited mitochondrial DNA extracted from 80 Viking skeletons unearthed in Norway – found that Norse women played a central role in the Viking settlements established in Britain and other parts of the North Atlantic.
 Until relatively recently, it was thought to be mainly Viking men who sailed in longboats from their homeland in Norway, Denmark and Sweden to raid distant coastal settlements overseas.
 Read moreShackled skeletons discovered in Roman burial groundHomo erectus engraving could re-write human historyWorld’s most complete stegosaurus rises again

+The Green Man Phenomenon and Foliate Heads Green Man at Rosslyn Chapel, Scotland.
+1. Introduction When considering the so-called ‘Green Man’ carvings in medieval church architecture one needs to enquire what was the origin of his name (Centerwall, 1997).
 European Maps Showing Origins Of Common Words U.S. playwright Rita Mae Brown said: "Language is the road map of a culture.
 It tells you where its people come from and where they are going."
 That quote comes to mind looking at these fascinating European etymology maps of various commons words posted by reddit user sp07, which provide a kind of cultural commentary on Europe.